 Gil Agababa-Shaked is an Israeli-born clarinetist currently living in Finland.
 As a versatile musician, she regularly appears as a soloist, chamber musician and as an orchestra musician.
 Besides her work in Finland, Agababa-Shaked also actively performs and teaches abroad.

 During autumn 2019, Agababa-Shaked works as a clarinetist in Turku Philharmonic Orhestra.
 She serves as the Principal clarinetist of Jyväskylä Symphony Orchestra since 2016.
 In recent years, she has recorded several chamber music projects both for German and Finnish radios (WDR and Yle) and has been invited to give courses at the annual “Internationaler Kunstsommer Arnsberg” – this year for the 9th time.

-Gil performed as a soloist with a number of orchestras such as the Warsaw Symphony, the Israel Chamber Orchestra, Klassische Philharmonie Bonn and Jyväskylä Sinfonia.
+Gil has performed as a soloist with several orchestras, such as the Warsaw Symphony, the Israel Chamber Orchestra, Klassische Philharmonie Bonn and Jyväskylä Symphony Orchestra.

 Gil Shaked-Agababa won several prizes in competitions and is a recipient of scholarships from the America Israel Cultural Foundation, the “Musikstiftung Köln”, the Lions Club, and the Yehudi Menuhin organization “Live Music Now”.
 She has also participated in the West Eastern Divan Orchestra conducted by Daniel Barenboim.